Rubenknex/qtplot/README.md

 - vispy
 - pyopengl

 It is recommended to install a scientific Python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/) or Canopy (https://store.enthought.com/downloads) because most scientific libraries as NumPy and SciPy depend on compiled libraries.

-The only additional packages needed this way are vispy and pyopengl which can be installed with the cmd command `pip install vispy pyopengl`.
+Install the packages that are not included by default:

+`pip install vispy pyopengl` or `conda install vispy pyopengl`

 Download this repository as a `.zip` and extract it or clone the repository to an easy to find location.